Juviro/mythic-commander/Roadmap.md

 ## IMPROVEMENTS:

-- Allow Editing wants title in deck sidebar
 - redesign moveTo modal, especially for mobile
 - mobile card list preview: allow swipe to next card
 - move to new image service
-- deck: check for illegal dupliactions
+- lighthouse report fixes

-- add deck colors to deck overview list
+- add to deck overview list
+  - colors
+  - legality
+  - split into two lists: draft & finished
-- improve re-rendering of table columns and grid card. especially table.
+- improve re-rendering of grid card
 - added to collection notification -> show amount as well
 - add optimistic response to card delete in deck (esp. mobile)

 ## PERFORMANCE:

-- remove elements/shared/index.js, same for mobile and desktop -> evaluate if this has an effect on the bundle sizes
 - wrap expensive calculations and small components in GridCard in memo and useMemo

 ## FEATURES:

+- use first card / 4-split card as wants list/deck image if they have none
 - show last search when no input in searchbar
 - check for multiple copies of one card for deck legality check
-- show if deck is legal in deck overview, order by legality (similar to magic arena)
+- allow searching for multiple sets/types/subtypes

 ## REFACTORINGS: